App version: 0.1.0

 • No money down small business loans: They exist, but may come with high interest.

-Finding Equipment Financing Options From Lantern
+Finding an Equipment Financing Option With Lantern

-What are the requirements for equipment financing?
+What are typical terms for equipment financing?